AccelByte/accelbyte-python-sdk/docs/getting_started.md

-# Getting Started Guide for AccelByte Python Server SDK
+# Getting Started Guide for AccelByte Python Extend SDK

-This guide will show you how to create an application which uses Python Server SDK from scratch.
+This guide will show you how to create an application which uses Python Extend SDK from scratch.

 ## Prerequisites